octohedron/gcp-mongodb-cluster/README.md

 ## Features

++ Easy to configure, with `ansible` YAML
++ Set any mount of shards
-+ Latest `MongoDB version 4.0.12`, can be easily configured as well for other releases
++ Latest `MongoDB version 4.0.12`, and can be easily upgraded
 + `XFS` filesystem disks/partitions for the MongoDb storage
 + Authentication enabled with `KeyFile` in all nodes
 + Password protected with root user
 + Configured for easy vertical scaling
-+ 2 Replicas per shard and 1 arbiter
++ 2 Replicas set nodes per shard and 1 arbiter
 + 1 Config server
 + 1 Mongos
-+ Tested with 10 shards+, or 32 VMs.

 ## What do you need?